seancfoley/IPAddress/ipaddress.md

 &#8203;
 #### IP Address Aggregations

+As you an see in this document, there are multple ways in this library to represent a multitude of addresses with a single object, whether it be a subnet, a sequential range, or a collection.
+There are also options allowing you to convert from one to the other, or to compare.

 The IPAddressAggregation interface represents all types that can represent a multitude of individual addresses.
 This includes subnets (`IPAddress`), sequential ranges (`IPAddressSeqRange`), and address collections (`IPAddressSeqRangeList` and `IPAddressContainmentTrie`).

 &#8203;
 ## IP Address Operations

-Here we summarize the operations on IP Addresses, Subnets, and Sequential Ranges.
+Here we summarize the operations on addresses, subnets, sequential ranges, and collections.
 Many of these operations are also available on other address items, such as sections and segments.

 We start with the more general operations, those that do not involve prefixes, prefix blocks, or segment blocks, followed by operations involving prefixes and prefix blocks, followed the operations involving segment blocks.
 Segment block subnets are those subnets which have value ranges by segment.
 Prefix blocks are subnets that have a value range corresponding to a specified prefix length, the subnet containing the full block of addresses according to that prefix.